jonnonz1/nz-statute-book/acts/public/1995/births-deaths-marriages-and-relationships-registration-act-1995.md

 ### 91 Fees
 (1) If empowered by this Act or any other Act to do any act for which a fee is payable, the Registrar-General or a Registrar may refuse to do the act until the fee is paid.
 (2) Notwithstanding anything in this Act, the Registrar-General (or to the extent that a Registrar is authorised by the Registrar-General to do so, the Registrar) may—
-  (a) Dispense with the payment of all or any part of any fee payable under this Act; or (b) Refund all or any part of any fee paid under this Act.
+  (a) dispense with the payment of all or any part of any fee payable under this Act; or (b) refund all or any part of any fee paid under this Act.
 (3) Despite anything in this Act, a fee is not payable, within 10 years after the death of a person, for any of the following in respect of information about that person recorded under section 50:
   (a) permitting the inspection of a document containing the information:
   (b) providing access to, or a copy of, a document containing the information: